kensanata/planet-jupiter/README.md

 # NAME

-Planet Jupiter - an app that serves a river of news as a static page
+jupiter - turn a list of feeds into a HTML page, a river of news

 # SYNOPSIS